Why Choose Us

 Penalty for Drink Driving UK – A Guide to Potential Sentencing

 You cannot drive a vehicle when you’re drunk at any time.
 If you do, you could get in significant legal trouble and could even go to prison.
 Despite this, there are still some people who are confused about how much alcohol they can drink before driving.
-Some people might think that they are fine to drive even after having a few drinks because they don’t feel drunk, but this is incredibly risks because while the law allows you to consume a certain amount of alcohol before driving, it is likely that you will be over the legal limit long before you feel drunk.
+Some people might think that they are fine to drive even after having a few drinks because they don’t feel drunk, but this is an incredible risk, while the law allows you to consume a certain amount of alcohol before driving, it is likely that you will be over the legal limit long before you feel drunk.

 Driving safely requires you to be aware of what is happening around you, keep a clear head, and react to dangerous situations straight away.
 However, when you have drunk alcohol before you drive, this can lead to tiredness, impaired vision, delayed reactions, poor decision making and out of control emotions.
 Driving while drunk is incredibly dangerous because it affects your ability to drive safely at a mental, physical and emotional level.
 Even if you still feel sober, you may still be unfit to drive as the alcohol is affecting you in unnoticeable ways.
 This is why the legal limit is set significantly lower than the point at which most people feel drunk and is also why it is better to abstain from drinking alcohol altogether when driving.